Yanoky1/obsidian-tmdb-plugin/README.md

 You need an API token to use this plugin.

 1. Visit [developer.themoviedb.org](https://developer.themoviedb.org/docs/getting-started)
-2. Choose the free plan
+2. Register
-3. Follow the registration steps
+3. Create an app
-4. Copy your API token to the plugin settings
+4. Copy the API to the plugin settings

 # New file name